Academic year 2022/23

 1. Updated to add links to the interactive data visualisation tool

-7. Updated with data covering the first two quarters of 2022/23.
-Achievement rate data also added covering 2021/22
+5. Updated with data covering the first three quarters of 2023/24

 Introduction

-This release presents provisional in-year data on adult (19+) further education (FE) and skills in England reported for the academic year 2022/23 to date (August to April) based on data returned by providers in June 2023.
-This includes apprenticeships and traineeships in the overall FE and skills numbers, but for statistics relevant to apprenticeships and traineeships please see the ‘Apprenticeships and traineeships release’.
+This release shows full year data on adult (19+) further education (FE) and skills in England reported for the academic year 2023/24 (August 2023 to July 2024) based on final data returned by providers in October 2024.
+This includes apprenticeships in the overall FE and skills numbers, but for detailed statistics relevant to apprenticeships and traineeships please see the ‘Apprenticeships release’.

-Please note that the ‘Explore data and files’ section contains the underlying files that underpin this release and allows expert users to interrogate and analyse the data for themselves.
-For pre-populated summary statistics please see the relevant section underneath, from which the data can be further explored using the ‘Explore data’ functionality.
-You can also view featured tables or create your own table using the ‘create tables' functionality.
+Please note that the ‘Explore data and files’ section contains the underlying files and featured tables that underpin this release.
+You can also view featured tables or create your own table using the ‘create your own tables' functionality.

 Explore data and files used in this release